codeadamca/php-sql-mysql/README.md

 ## Steps

-1. Open up PHPMyAdmin.
+1. Open up phpMyAdmin.

-If you're using a local server phpMyAdmin can usually be accessed by starting your server and then clickong on the phpMyAdmin link.
+If you're using a local server phpMyAdmin can usually be accessed by starting your server and then clicking on the phpMyAdmin link.
 If you're using a hosting account there will be a link to phpMyAdmin in your control panel.

 Once you have phpMyAdmin open, click on the import tab and select the `links.sql` file from this repository.
 This will create a table called `links` and populate it with some sample data.